-Due to gratification’s blinding nature, it’s possible that we ironically pursue particular things in the genuine belief that they are what’s best for us, yet in reality we’re actually contributing to our detriment.
-We are capable of ignorant proactive self-debilitation.
+Due to gratification’s blinding nature, it’s possible that we end up ironically pursuing particular things in the genuine belief that they’re what’s best for us, yet in reality we’re actually contributing to our own detriment.
+We are capable of ignorant proactive self-sabotage.

 An extreme version of this is evident in serious addiction to substance abuse.
-When an individual reaches a place where they can’t see anything beyond the next fix they are convinced it’s what they need to survive and will help free them from current pains, when in reality each fix just ends up entrapping them further.
+When an individual reaches a place where they can’t see anything beyond the next fix, they are convinced it’s what they need to survive and free them from current pains, when in reality, each fix just ends up entrapping them further.
 I would like to highlight however, that the addiction cycle is much more prevalent in our every day lives than most of us realise.

-We generally think that because our addictions aren’t as debilitating, as obvious, as self-evident, as culturally unacceptable (a very large factor in my opinion) that we’re not really addicted to social media, youtube, netflix, alcohol, bakeries, anger or shopping.
-I remain convinced that most of us are far more addicted and engaged in proactive self-debilitation than we realise and that’s after giving consideration to all of the ways we already know we’re engaging in self-destruction.
+We generally think that because our addictions aren’t as debilitating, obvious, self-evident, or culturally unacceptable (a huge contributing factor, in my opinion), that we’re not really addicted to things like social media, anger, bakeries, youtube, alcohol, netflix, or shopping.
+I remain convinced that most of us are far more addicted and engaged in proactive self-sabotage than we realise and that’s after we’ve already given consideration to all of the ways we already know we’re engaging in self-destruction.

 I came to realise this in a newly profound way when I had a dream many years ago that relates to a very familiar story for those of my faith but in the story I was playing out a very unexpected role.